RogueRope/SurvivalGuide/things-to-bring.md

 * Shower soap / Shampoo
 * Toothbrush / paste
 * A towel.
 * Any medications you may need, both prescription and non-prescription.
 Note: If your medications need to be kept cool, make sure to make provisions for this.
-Please contact [support@roguerope.be](mailto:support@roguerope.be) for any questions or concerns.
+Please [contact the orga](contact.md) for any questions or concerns.

 # Food
 * something to drink.